matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 This structural decoupling creates a massive, hidden economic burden on senior technical staff.

-To make matters worse, the industry frequently staffs these management layers with individuals who, while highly capable, lack foundational software engineering experience.
+To make matters worse, the industry often staffs these management layers with individuals who, while highly capable, lack foundational software engineering experience.
 Because their roles do not write code, fix production bugs, or configure deployment pipelines, their primary lever for influence becomes governance.
 Process becomes the safest thing to lean on because they have been decoupled from the creation of value.

 In an enterprise's quest for excessive safety, this governance layer inadvertently acts as a vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.
 Instead of designing architecture or tackling systemic complexity, tech leads are forced to act as human translation layers.
-They spend their days converting complex engineering reality into simplified, framework-friendly language in order to justify why a feature takes time to build properly.
+They spend their days converting complex engineering reality into simplified, framework-friendly language to justify why a feature takes time to build properly.

 ## The Permission Anti-Pattern